Nathaniel-Reeves/SE4200-midterm-project/README.md

 1. A server synced countdown timer that is configured through a admin console.
 1. The ability to change what is displayed on the website from the admin console.
 Such as sponsorship ads and other branding.
 1. The ability to save a logged in state for a user.
 It looks like I need a extension to vue to get this to work.
 I tried to mess with it but ultimately gave up to try and finish the rest of this assignment.
+1. Include better photography for the home page and other pages.
 1. A judge console that is personalized to the account of the user.
 From this console, a judge could add, change, or delete judge entries as needed.
 1. A attendent console.
 This is meant to be for the front desk person that could help contestants with changes to their team while at the codecamp event.
 1. A radar chart that displays the results of each team in convenient format.
 I tried my best to get chartjs to work with vue however I couldn't figure it out.
 As a placeholder for this feature, I included a radar chart image I found on Google.